10 Interesting Facts About Vietnam That Can Make You Surprised

 >> You may want to check the beautiful rivers in Vietnam.

-Fact 9: Your mind is confused about how to call the correct hierarchy.
+Fact 9: Your mind can be confused about how to call the correct hierarchy.

 Addressing people correctly according to hierarchy and relationship is always a “brain-damaging” problem for not only foreigners but also Vietnamese people, especially young people.